HampusWigstedt/L2_module/readme.md

 The client code have dependencies towards Axios as the client code has Axios calls that automatically sends requests to the api when the methods are launched.
 The program also utilizes 'fs' and 'form-data' for file management.

+The server side of the project is dependent on ffmpeg and fluent-ffmpeg. ffmpeg for the actions of the program & fluent-ffmpeg for the .on methods that make it easier for actions and logs at different points in the convertion process.

+Express is used for the web framework and Multer is used for uploading files through express.

 ## Version

 The current version of EasyFFM is '1.0.0'